Ginkooo/screentime/README.md

-A screentime monitoring tool, shows how much time are you really using a PC
+A screentime monitoring tool, shows how much time are you really using a PC.
+It work nicely with i3status or py3status on I3 window manager for example :)

 # Install:
 ## Arch: